SteveGilham/Gendarme/README.md

 A Mono.Gendarme fork, built against a recent Mono.Cecil version, one that can load assemblies built with current compilers.
 Can be used with the [Fake.build plugin](https://www.nuget.org/packages/altcode.fake.dotnet.gendarme/).

 ## Features
-See [the head of the (pre-)release branch](https://github.com/SteveGilham/Gendarme/blob/release/pre-release/README.md) for the features in the latest actual release.
+See [the head of the release branch](https://github.com/SteveGilham/Gendarme/blob/release/stable/README.md) for the features in the latest actual release.

 In this branch